S-YOU/dpdk/README.md

     This will install both C DPDK library and the Nim DPDK bindings.

-    If you want to know what nimble does please read below, otherwise please skip to part 2.
+    If you want to know what nimble does please read below, otherwise please skip to the next step (Export environment variables).

     nimble will invoke this: